LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
-- Add new route keep for cross-type listing pags
+- Add new route keep for cross-type listing pages
+- export method for getting sample types and rowIds from a transactionAuditId

 ### version 2.347.1
 *Released*: 27 June 2023